learn-tibco-cep/Books/README.md

 * [JavaSrc](./JavaSrc) - This folder contains custom Java functions for supporting query operations.
 * [Preprocessors](./RuleFunctions/Preprocessors) - This folder contains implementation of processors for CRUD operation events.
 * [Rules](./Rules) - This folder contains implementation of rules for updating application data.
-* [Test](./Test) - This folder contains test cases and data for functional tests.
+* [Test](./Test) - This folder contains test cases and data files used by functional tests.

-## Run Unit Tests
+## Build and Run Unit Tests

-Clone this repository, and import it into BE studio workspace, `$WS`, as a `Existing TIBCO BE Studio Project`.
+Clone this repository, and import it into BE studio workspace, `$WS`, as an `Existing TIBCO BE Studio Project`.
 Build the enterprise archive, e.g., `$WS/Books.ear`.

-Following steps uses Apache Ignite with no backing store.
+Following steps use Apache Ignite with no backing store.
 Other persistence options are described in the above referenced `Wiki page`.

 ### Start Ignite cache node